Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/whats_is_landing_zone/guide.en-gb.md

 - **Bring Your Own IP (BYOIP):** this is a simple way to maintain your company’s public connectivity, particularly when migrating all or part of your services to the cloud.
 - **Floating IP:** a solution to keep your company’s services connected, mainly when moving some or all of your services to the cloud

-3. **Security and compliance**
+**3\.
+Security and compliance**

 Security mechanisms are crucial for data protection, threat monitoring, and regulatory compliance.

 - **Compliance:** our cloud services, with their numerous certifications, offer a secure environment that meets the requirements of many repositories.
 Through our frequent discussions with the French Cybersecurity Agency (ANSSI), we’re able to provide our customers with tools and features that meet the highest standards.
-View the list of certifications [here.](https://www.ovhcloud.com/en/compliance/){.external}
+View the list of certifications [here](/links/compliance).
 - **Security:** in addition to the various encryption and redundancy features in our products, we offer a suite of tools to help customers adhere to their security policies.

 A **firewall** (FW) is a security service or appliance that controls **incoming and outgoing network traffic** based on a set of rules.
 In the cloud, its role is to enforce **network segmentation**, restrict access to key resources, and block unauthorised traffic between services.